thonymg/nosqlite3/README.md

 Collections is used with the `collection()`-method to manipulate the database.
 **collection()** takes a collection-name as parameter.
 Each collection stores data separately.
 If **collection()** is used without a name, it defaults to a 'default_coll' collection.
+All calls to the database are asynchronous, so you need to *await* the response.

 First call to **collection()** will initiate a database connection.
 The first time it will create a database-file in your project.
 Easy to deploy or share.